If you suffer from Osteoarthritis or Rheumatoid Arthritis, recent research offers you new hope.

 Inflammation is an immune response critical for healing.
 During this process, white blood cells are activated to break down and ingest damaged cells, thereby clearing the area for the laying down of new tissue.

-Nerves in particular can have a magnifying effect on the pain experienced with inflammation.
-Not only do they become over-sensitive to stimuli, they also become restricted in their mobility.
+Nerves, in particular, can have a magnifying effect on the pain experienced with inflammation.
+Not only do they become over-sensitive to stimuli, but they also become restricted in their mobility.
 This leads to nerve tension, irritability, soft tissue tension (e.g. connective tissue, muscle), joint restriction and stiffness and faulty postures and movement patterns, further perpetuating the problem.

 Not only that, but your brain which initially acts as a receiver of pain then after about six weeks can become a transmitter of pain beginning and perpetuating the cycle of chronic pain.

 However, what this new research means for you is that if you can reduce the inflammatory process, you may be able to limit and perhaps even turn around this destructive process.

 - If your pain is consistently from certain physical postures, positions, movements or activities you need to

 - Avoid or at least change the way that you perform these behaviors so that they become non-painful.

 - Unload the structure which is hurting with tape, bracing, sling, crutches, etc. to the point that stress has been alleviated.

 - Apply a cold pack for 10-20 minutes (check the skin every 5 minutes for adverse skin reactions) and repeat at least 6 times a day for 3- 5 days.
 The emphasis on cold packs is especially important towards the end of the day.